welldone-cloud/aws-list-resources/README.md

 ## Usage

-Make sure you have AWS credentials configured for your target account (e.g., using environment variables) and run, for example:
+Make sure you have AWS credentials configured for your target account.
+This can either be done using [environment variables](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envvars.html) or by specifying a [named profile](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html) in the optional `--profile` argument.
+Then run, for example:
 ```bash
 pip install -r requirements.txt